Skip to content

 November 24, 1894, administrators filed the articles of incorporation for the new Louisville Jockey Club in the County Clerk’s office.
 The incorporators included Messrs.
 Emile Bourlier, Henry Wehmhoff, and W.E.
 Applegate, each of whom held twenty shares valued at $100 per share, W.F.
 Schulte and C.J.
 Bollinger, fifteen shares, and M.S.
 Simonton, ten shares.
 They fixed the capital stock at 110,000.

 November 24, 1912, Deputy Sheriff George M. Hart, Clark County Sheriff’s Department, died from a gunshot while investigating a shooting at a railroad camp at the corner of Main and Broadway a few minutes after 6 o’clock.
-Kentucky convicted the murderer in January 1913 and executed him in the electric chair at Eddyville in February.
+Kentucky convicted him in January 1913 and executed him the next month.

-November 24, 1929, Chief of Police John H. Ashby, Madisonville Police Department, died from gunshots while arresting two brothers who had attempted to rob a group of children.
+November 24, 1929, Chief of Police John H. Ashby, Madisonville Police Department, died from gunshots while arresting two brothers who had robbed a group of children.
 A posse shot and killed one suspect.
-Kentucky convicted the other one, and he died in the electric chair on April 29, 1932.
+Kentucky convicted and executed the other in 1932.

 November 24, 1948, Thanksgiving Eve, Kentucky’s 1st television station, WAVE-TV, went on air from its studios at Preston and Broadway in Louisville.